phiana/speech-style-transfer-vae-gan-tensorflow/README.md

 pip install -r requirements.txt
 ```

-However, this is not necessary in this case, as I have already installed all required dependencies in the shared class VM instance, so the repository should run as intended without issue.
+Optionally, you can skip running this command directly, as it is included in the training recipe described below.

 #### Run the training recipe